Retro-Devils/Devils-Box/README.md

  - RetroDeck

- - ES-DE (coming soon)

  - Batocera (in development might not happen)

- - Pegasus FE *YOU MUST SET CORRECT PATHS!* Paths will be created for you at "yourbasedirectory/roms/....."
+ - Pegasus FE (YOU MUST SET CORRECT PATHS!Paths will be created for you at "yourbasedirectory/roms/.....")

 ## WHY MAKE/MANTAIN THIS?